-In some cases varying credit values of modules will mean that the above ordering leads to more than 120 credits worth of modules being included.
-Where this occurs the last module should be replaced in the calculation by the next most popular option which will bring the total to 120 credits.
-This should be done to ensure that the pathway used in the calculation is a genuine pathway available to potential students.
-If there are no suitable modules, the learning and teaching methods and assessment methods for the last module included should be scaled back so that the total is 120 credits.
+In some cases varying credit values of modules will mean that the above ordering leads to more than 120 credits worth of modules being included, where this occurs the learning and teaching methods and assessment methods for the last module included should be scaled back so that the total is 120 credits.
 For example, if 90 credits are covered by modules that are 100% written exam and the next most popular module is worth 60 credits and is 100% coursework the stage would be 90/120=75% written exam and (60*0.5)/120=25% coursework.

-Where the process above leads to the inclusion of modules on which less than 10% of students are registered, providers should make a reasonable judgement as to whether the selection of modules is representative.
-Equally, where the module selection is not representative, the provider should include an estimate of the typical pattern for students on the course.
-This situation might occur where, for example, students have a very large choice of modules most of which share a common study and assessment pattern, but where there are also a small number of modules with different patterns that individually are more popular than any of the more typical modules and so would be included in the calculation if the threshold did not exist, even though these do not represent a typical study and assessment pattern..
-Where providers have used historic data to inform selection of optional modules for KIS calculations then CourseStage.LTACT and CourseStage.ASSACT should indicate that actual data has been used.
-It is not generally necessary to indicate data as estimated solely because a course review is planned or under way, unless a substantial change is anticipated in which case guidance on new and redesigned courses should be followed.
-Where reviews are planned and minor changes are anticipated providers may wish to indicate on their website that the course information is subject to change.
-KIS data should be updated to reflect known changes as soon as possible after decisions are made.
+Where the process above leads to the inclusion of modules on which less than 10% of students are registered, institutions should make a reasonable judgement as to whether the selection of modules is representative.
+Equally, where the module selection is not representative, the institution should include an estimate of the typical pattern for students on the course.
+This situation might occur where, for example, students have a very large choice of modules most of which share a common study and assessment pattern, but where there are also a small number of modules with different patterns that individually are more popular than any of the more typical modules and so would be included in the calculation if the threshold did not exist, even though these do not represent a typical study and assessment pattern.
+This need to include estimates may also apply with a small core of modules of one pattern, and a larger number of modules with a different pattern as options, and including only modules above the 10% threshold would give a misleading picture for a course.
+Institutions should keep an audit trail of decisions made and methodology used.

 For KIS purposes where conversion to hours is required, the convention that 1 CTS credit point equates to 10 notional study hours should be used, where ECTS are used the convention that one ECTS=2 CATS should be used, it follows that 1 ECTS is equivalent to 20 notional study hours.